-Identification of Oak Wilt:

-Patterns of Tree Mortality: Most live oaks defoliate die month period and over 1-6 following initial appearance of symptoms.
+Identification of Oak Wilt: Patterns of Tree Mortality: Most live oaks defoliate and die over a 1-6 month period following initial appearance of symptoms.
 Some live oaks take longer to die, and a few live oaks in oak wilt centers escape infection or may be resistant to the fungus.

 Red oaks rarely survive oak wilt and often die within 3 to 4 weeks following the initial appearance of symptoms.
-During summer months, diseased red oaks often can be spot-ted from a distance because of their bright autumn-like coloration in contrast to the surrounding greenery

-Foliar Symptoms: Leaves on diseased live oaks often develop chlorotic (yellow) veins that eventually turn necrotic (brown), a symptom called veinal necrosis.
+Dur-ing summer months, diseased red oaks often can be spot-ted from a distance because of their bright autumn-like coloration in contrast to the surrounding greenery Foliar Symptoms: Leaves on diseased live oaks often develop chlorotic (yellow) veins that eventually turn necrotic (brown), a symptom called veinal necrosis.
 Defoliation may be rapid, and dead leaves with brown veins often can be found under the tree for months after defoliation.
 Leaves may exhibit other patterns of chlorosis and necrosis, but these symptoms are less reliable then veinal necrosis for diagnosing oak wilt in live oaks.